Dragon-Wu/tracheostomy/README.md

 ## Online calculator

 An online calculator that can effectively estimate the necessity of tracheostomy for adult burn patients by inputting several clinical factors.
-The system has been validated by large-scale cross-temporal and cross-institutional studies in two top-tier hospitals in China.
+The system has been validated by large-scale cross-temporal and cross-institutional studies in two hospitals in China.

 The Online calculator: http://jgwu.top/tracheostomy/